Join Date: Nov 2013

 Have fun with her.

-Gator '99, SXA11L-AWMGKA, 5-speed, 4x4, 5 door, LHD, lifted, oversize tires, brush guard, double din stereo, 145 amp alternator, filter relocation, ground mod, painted engine & tranny, upgrade tranny cooler lines, louder horns; fuel, brake, cooling, suspension systems all rebuilt...
+Gator '99, SXA11L-AWMGKA, 5-speed, 4x4, 5 door, LHD, OME lift + 30mm front, 235-75-16 A/T tires, brush guard, double din stereo, gauges, 145 amp alternator, oil filter relocation, grounding mod, painted engine, tranny, and differential, full undercoat, sound deadened, replaced differential seals upgrade tranny cooler lines, louder horns; fuel, brake, cooling, suspension systems all rebuilt...